-Now we want to set up a Shipping Rule that applies this to orders that weight 10 lbs or greater.
+Now we want to set up a Shipping Rule that applies this to orders that weigh 10 lbs or greater.
 That way, we can use optimal sized packaging for our heavier shipments and avoid paying a premium for package volume.

 This rule is meant to optimize the carrier selections that you make for your DIM weight qualifying shipments.
-Each carrier has their own rules that govern DIM weight.
+Each carrier has its own rules that govern DIM weight.
 For instance, USPS only assesses DIM weight on packages greater than 1 cubic foot, and only for specific services.
 Learn how to find DIM weight for each carrier.

 While the principals outlined in this rule can be applied to many package types, it has been optimized for DIM weight qualifying packaging and carrier services.

 - From the blue navigation bar, select the SETTINGS icon.